noClaps/applause/README.md

 ## Configuration

 The configuration struct should have fields with types and some struct tags.
+All fields you'd like to be parsed should be exported in the struct.

 The supported types for fields are: